enzobjmendonca/finpie/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.setup
+Please feel free to submit a Pull Request :).

 ## License